macdja38/discord.js/README.md

 If you have an issue or want to know if a feature exists, [read the documentation](http://discordjs.readthedocs.org/en/latest/) before contacting me about any issues!
 If it's badly/wrongly implemented, let me know!

+If you are having issues with this library and don't have a project that is already highly integrated with it you should try [the new version](https://discord.js.org/#/) their are much more resources for helping new users to the library and language.

-If you would like to contact me, you can create an issue on the GitHub repo, e-mail me via the one available on my NPM profile.
+If you would like to contact me, you can create an issue on the GitHub repo.

-Alternatively, you could just send a DM to **hydrabolt** in [**Discord API**](https://discord.gg/0SBTUU1wZTYd2XyW).
+Alternatively, you could just send a DM to **macdja38** in [**Discord API**](https://discord.gg/0SBTUU1wZTYd2XyW).